-No certain history of the Wanlockhead Beam Engine has been found to date but descriptions of similar engines have survived from 1745 and one is recorded to have been used on a coal mine at Canonbie, Dumfriesshire in the 1790’s.
+No certain history of the Wanlockhead Beam Engine has been found to date, but descriptions of similar engines have survived from 1745.
+One is recorded to have been used on a coal mine at Canonbie, Dumfriesshire in the 1790’s.

-Hand rag-pumps were employed by Sir James Stampfield at the Straitsteps Mine between 1675 and 1684.
-In the late 17th century water was used at Wanlockhead to work the drainage pumps and in 1710 two waterwheel-powered pumping engines, known as ‘bab-gins’ were used at the Straitsteps Mine.
-As late as 1816 water was being raised by teams of 24 men working round-the-clock with hand pumps on the Lochnell mine.
+Hand pulled, rag and chain pumps were employed by Sir James Stampfield at the Straitsteps Mine between 1675 and 1684.
+In the late 17th century stream water was used to work the drainage pumps.
+In 1710 two waterwheel-powered pumping engines, known as ‘bab-gins’ were used at Straitsteps Mine.
+As late as 1816 water was being raised by teams of 24 men, using hand pumps and working around-the-clock at the Lochnell mine.

-The waterbucket pump engine is very cost effective to operate as it requires only water power and as long as there is water to fill the bucket the pump will work continuously.
-The simple ‘nodding’ action earned them the name of ‘bobbin’ johns’ in Scotland.
-Beam Engines were mainly constructed from wood and when they fell into disuse they quickly disappeared, because of the advent of steam pumping engines.
+The waterbucket pump engine was very cost effective to operate as it only required water power.
+As long as there was water to fill the bucket, the pump would work continuously.
+The simple ‘nodding’ action earned them the name of ‘bobbin’ Johns’.
+Beam Engines were mainly constructed from wood and they quickly disappeared when they fell into disuse following the advent of steam pumping engines.
 Only a few are recorded in the mid 19th century.

 The problems of removing water from the lead mines brought some of the most famous engineers of the time to the area including Watt, Boulton, and Symington.

-In 1779 the second Boulton & Watt steam pumping engine to be built in Scotland was erected at the Straitsteps Mine and was then replaced by a larger Watt engine.
-In 1900 Wanlockhead returned to steam provided by three Babcock & Wilcox steam boilers.
+The second Boulton & Watt steam pumping engine to be built in Scotland was erected at the Straitsteps Mine in 1779.
+Later this was replaced by a larger Watt engine.
+In 1900, steam was used to drive the pumps in Wanlockhead.
+This was provided by three Babcock & Wilcox steam boilers.

-William Symington (1763-1831) the younger brother of George Symington the engineer, built an atmospheric beam engine which replaced the Boulton and Watt pump engine in 1789.
-William was born in Leadhills, but lived and worked for most of his life in Wanlockhead.
-He is the inventor of the first steam powered ship, the engine for which was built at the Old Manse, Wanlockhead.
+William Symington (1763-1831), was born in Leadhills, but lived and worked for most of his life in Wanlockhead.
+His brother, George, was the mines’ engineer at Leadhills.
+William built the ‘improved atmospheric steam engine’ which replaced the Boulton and Watt pump engine in 1789.
+He is the inventor of the first steam powered ship, the Charlotte Dundas.
+The engine for this ship was built in the Old Manse in Wanlockhead.

 Exactly how his ideas were taken up by Henry Bell and Robert Fulton, who are credited with the invention of steam navigation, is shrouded in mystery.
-William returned to Sanquar in Dumfriesshire where he continued to make pumping engines but he died in London an impoverished and embittered genius.
+William returned to Sanquhar in Dumfriesshire where he continued to make pumping engines, but he died in London an impoverished and embittered genius.